Central Florida U Visa Attorneys

 Any information that can lead to the identification, arrest, and conviction of the criminal offender can compel a law enforcement agency to provide an attestation.
 However, no agency is obligated to provide an attestation.

-Benefits of U Visas
+What Are the Benefits of U Visas?

 U visa holders can enjoy certain benefits, including:

-- Can remain in the United States for up to 4 years - After receiving your visa, you will be able to obtain a 4-year work permit that enables you to work practically anywhere in the country.
+After receiving your visa, you will be able to obtain a 4-year work permit that enables you to work practically anywhere in the country.

-- Can facilitate derivative U visas for certain family members - U visa recipients can typically obtain visas for their parents, spouses, and unmarried children under the age of 21.
+U visa recipients can typically obtain visas for their parents, spouses, and unmarried children under the age of 21.
 If a U visa recipient is less than 21 years old, they can also potentially procure visas for any siblings that are under 18 years old.

-- Can apply for a lawful permanent resident card after 3 years - To obtain a lawful permanent resident card through this method, you must maintain continuous presence in the United States during the 3-year waiting period.
+To obtain a lawful permanent resident card through this method, you must maintain continuous presence in the United States during the 3-year waiting period.
 This means you may not leave the country for more than 90 days at a time or more than 180 days in total unless you receive special permission.

 Let Central Florida Immigration Attorneys Help You